-If an alternative method is used you must thoroughly describe and document your methods within Section 2 "Environmental Results," of your work plan.
+Other methods may be used as appropriate.
+If an alternative method is used, you must thoroughly describe and document your methods in an attachment to your Project Narrative.

 Diesel Emission Reductions Above and Beyond any Restriction for Mandated Measures

 No funds awarded under this RFP shall be used to fund the costs of emission reductions that are mandated under federal law.
 See Section III.D.1 of this RFP for more information on the Restriction for Mandated Measures.